vicb/hhvm-vagrant/README.md

 HHVM Server Configuration
 -------------------------

-If you want to tweak the configuration, edit the `conf/config.hdf` and `conf/php.ini` files.
+If you want to tweak the configuration, edit the `conf/php.ini` file.
+The hdf format is deprecated and support will be dropped (`conf/config.hdf`).

 You can find more information on the `hdf` format:
 - On the [HHVM wiki at github](https://github.com/facebook/hhvm/wiki/Runtime-options),